Whole Earth Covid-19 Preparedness and Guidelines

 As always, heat and hydration are of primary concern at summer camp.
 We take this seriously and continually support students in keeping up on hydration by playing frequent water-drinking games and focusing group activities in the shade as frequently as possible.
 In the afternoons we limit high-energy activities and do our best to ensure break times are located in shady places.
 There is ample shade in all of our camp locations this year.

 There are opportunities for children to not wear masks at appropriate, designated times where social distancing is possible.
-These instances include snack, meal, and water breaks as well as safely socially distanced activities such as “sit spots”.
+These instances include snack, meal, and water breaks, as well as “mask breaks” for individual students who have that need and are supported by staff in being a safe distance from the group and facing away.

 What is your refund policy?